 Accounting Jargon – Our handy glossary to help you understand some of the terminology used by Accountants and Bookkeepers

-As an outsourced finance function, we provide small businesses with bookkeeping, management accounts and finance director support.
-We appreciate that not everyone is as au fait with the terminology used, after all, that’s why they come to us.
+As an outsourced finance function, we support small businesses with bookkeeping, management accounts and finance director support.
+We understand that not everyone is familiar with accounting terminology—that’s why they come to us.
+To help, our Finance Manager, Kayleigh, created this handy glossary to explain some of the most common accounting jargon.

 Accounting Jargon – A Glossary

-Accruals – Accruals are costs that have been incurred during the period, but that haven’t yet been invoiced (but may or may not have been paid).
+Accruals – Businesses incur costs during a period that they haven’t invoiced yet.
+These costs may or may not have been paid.

 Cash accounting – Cash accounting is a form of accounting used by limited businesses, usually sole traders, for tax purposes.
 It looks at when money has been spent and received.
 You can use accruals accounting for your main records but cash accounting for VAT, which has a few benefits for cashflow purposes.